The Professional Culture Framework for Nursing Education©

 Built for Practice.

-A systematic framework integrating Just Culture, the Trust Equation, and metacognitive development — designed to build professional accountability from the inside out.
+A four-component framework integrating Just Culture, the Trust Equation, metacognitive development, and a Structured Incident Response Process, designed to build professional accountability from the inside out.

 Why This Framework Is Needed